How to Cook the Perfect Sirloin Roast Beef

 All I ask is that you don't pay attention to the charts that tell you how long to roast per pound - these are so inaccurate you'll end up with underdone or overdone roast and a broken heart.
 Don't do this to yourself.

 The charts don't work because there's no way to accurately predict the starting temperature of the roast, the accuracy of the oven temperature, or the way you're holding your pinky when you put the roast in the oven.

 Those all affect how long the cooking process takes.
-With a thermometer, you can stick the roast in the oven and go play tiddlywinks while it cooks, without ever having to bat an eyelash.
+With a meat thermometer, you can stick the roast in the oven and go play tiddlywinks while it cooks, without ever having to bat an eyelash.
+Set the thermometer to the temperature you want, and it'll alert you when it's time to pull it out.
 The roast cost more than the thermometer, so just do it my way.
 You'll thank me.

 - 1 3-5 lb roast

 - 2-3 cloves of garlic